 Cuisinart Electric Smoker

-- Features an easy-to-read thermometer on the front door that helps monitor the internal temperature
+- BUILT-IN THERMOMETER: Features easy-to-read thermometer on the front door for accessible monitoring...

 Whether you’re a new or veteran smoker, the Cuisinart Electric Smoker is perfect for you.
 It is both easy and convenient to use.
 All you need to do is to plug it, put the meat on the racks, and set the temperature for the smoker.